mike-diamond/firebase-connect/README.md

 # firebase-connect
-HOC for connect to firebase realtime database
+HOC for connecting to firebase realtime database